zbhit123/Livox-SDK-ROS/README.md

 livox_ros_driver is a new ros package under the Livox-SDK/Livox-SDK-ROS/src directory, which is designed to gradually become the standard driver package for livox devices in the ros environment.
 The driver offers users a wealth of options:

-1. Publish pointcloud2 format point cloud and automatically load rviz；
+1. Publish pointcloud2 format point cloud and automatically load rviz.

 for example：